roualdes/bridgestan/README.md

 git clone https://gitlab.com/roualdes/bridgestan.git
 ```

+## Use

-Next compile a Stan program.
-As an example, consider the Stan program stored in
+First, compile a Stan program.
+As an example, consider the Stan program stored
-the file named `multi.stan` in the directory `./stan/multi/`.
+in the file named `multi.stan` in the directory `stan/multi/`.

 ```
 $ cd bridgestan